Policy Builder user guide

 OVERVIEW

-In Homepage For You, Taboola’s recommendation engine matches users with their optimal experiences based on their interest, location, time of day, what’s trending etc. But editorial teams set the rules of engagement for those matches, determining explicitly which articles, videos and galleries are available in the recommendable inventory at any given moment.
+In Homepage For You, Taboola’s editorial recommendation engine matches users with their optimal experiences based on their interests, location, time of day, what’s trending and much more.
+But editorial teams set the rules of engagement for those matches, determining explicitly which articles, videos and galleries are available in the recommendable inventory at any given moment.
 Policy Builder is the tool to create these guidelines, called “policies.”

 In short, a “policy” is a series of filters and parameters based on structured data properties like URL or meta tags — fields which are mostly unique to each publisher.
 They will include settings like category, age of content, content type, content source, paywall status etc. These parameters are available as both inclusions and exclusions.